Harsh14901/COP290-Pacman/README.md

 3. The weapons can be fired by pressing `F` and reloaded by pressing `R`.
 4. The second player controls the enemies and can switch between enemies by pressing `Tab`.

+# Acknowledgments

+1. Thanks to [LazyFoo's](https://lazyfoo.net/tutorials/SDL/) excellent guid to SDL, developement became hassle free.
+2. The large number of themes with cool sound effects wouldn't have been possible without the [Unity Asset Store](https://assetstore.unity.com/)
+3. Thanks to [Shaun Lebron's](https://shaunlebron.github.io/) months of research, we were able to create random pacman like mazes in our game!!!
+[Note this is Different from the DFS algorithm for maze generation also used in this game]

 [gts-image]: https://img.shields.io/badge/code%20style-google-blueviolet.svg
 [gts-url]: https://google.github.io/styleguide/cppguide.html